CrawlScript/RpHGNN/README.md

 To reproduce the results on the OGB Leaderboards (ogbn-mag), follow the steps below:

 - Preparing Pre-trained Embeddings (Optional):
-    - If the cache/mag.p file does not exist (embeddings pre-trained via LINE), our code will automatically pre-train it and save the pre-trained embeddings in the specified path.
+    - If the cache/mag.p file does not exist (embeddings pre-trained via LINE [1]), our code will automatically pre-train it and save the pre-trained embeddings in the specified path.
     - Alternatively, if you'd prefer to skip the pre-training step, download the pre-trained embeddings mag.p directly from [Google Drive](https://drive.google.com/file/d/1Q7gD1xpmLeFJu5xWWY3nwa46cM8xYClH/view?usp=sharing) and place it in the `cache` directory.